 Left-leaning websites also have substantially more .gov and .edu backlinks.

 So without getting too deep into SEO, the primary reason why there are more left-leaning websites outperforming right-leaning websites is because of the volume of backlinks and overall website authority.

 But this raises some other questions:

 There are a few possibilities:

 1. Left-leaning websites are more likely to engage in active link building.
 “Active” link building is when a company pays a company like mine to acquire backlinks on other websites.

-2. There is a greater pool of left-leaning websites capable of linking compared to right-leaning.
-According to data in this article, the tech industry (who have very powerful websites) leans left.
+2. There is a bigger pool of left-leaning websites capable of linking compared to right-leaning.
+According to data in this article, the tech industry (which has very powerful websites) leans left.

-3. .edu and .gov websites tend to be more left-leaning and therefore or more likely to link to left-leaning sources of information.
+3. .edu and .gov websites tend to be more left-leaning and, therefore, more likely to link to left-leaning sources of information.

-These ideas are difficult to quantify, but there’s worth exploring further.
+These ideas are difficult to quantify, but they are worth exploring further.

 To Conclude the Google Bias Project